Olympic Airlines: Onassis era

 The new company developed rapidly.
-To allay the distrust of air transport by Greeks, Onassis developed the "aviation days of ’57" scheme, providing short, free flights in a DC-3 to demonstrate the reliability of air travel.
+To allay the Greek public's distrust of air transport, Onassis developed the "aviation days of ’57" scheme, providing short, free flights in a DC-3 to demonstrate the reliability of air travel.
 Onassis always wanted to be in the cutting edge of the technology, so in 1959 he signed a deal to buy four de Havilland Comet 4B that in 1960 was Olympic's first jet aircraft, that entered service.
 Olympic and British European Airways created the first codeshare flights; later the companies expanded their cooperation.
 When Greek crews had to spend a night in London, British crews would fly the Olympic Comets to BEA destinations, and the same with Greek crews and BEA Comets.
 On all BEA and OA Comets, there would be a "BEA-OLYMPIC" sign.
 In 1962 Olympic set a record for flying a DH Comet 4B from London to Athens in just two hours and 51 minutes.

 In 1965 Olympic ordered Boeing 707-320 jets; they received the first, bearing the name "City of Athens", in 1966.
 Olympic's first Boeing 707 service was also the inauguration of a non-stop route connecting Athens and New York City (JFK).
 In 1968 Olympic began serving Africa, with a twice-weekly round-trip linking Athens with Nairobi and Johannesburg.
 The same year OA received the first of a fleet of Boeing 727-200 jet aircraft.
 A new Athens-Montreal-Chicago service commenced in 1969.
 Also in 1969, the airline phased out their Comet 4Bs.